u-prashant/restrobot/data/nlu.md

 - howdy
 - hey there
 - hello
+- hello there
 - hi
+- hi there
 - good morning
 - good evening
 - dear sir
-- hi
-- hi
-- hello

 ## intent:restaurant_search
 - i'm looking for a place to eat
 - I want to grab lunch
+- I need to have food
 - I am searching for a dinner spot
 - I am looking for some restaurants in [Delhi](location).
 - I am looking for some restaurants in [Bangalore](location)
 - show me [chinese](cuisine) restaurants
 - show me [chines](cuisine:chinese) restaurants in the [New Delhi](location:Delhi)
 - show me a [mexican](cuisine) place in the [centre](location)
-- i am looking for an [indian](cuisine) spot called olaolaolaolaolaola
+- i am looking for an [indian](cuisine)
 - search for restaurants
 - anywhere in the [west](location)
 - I am looking for [asian fusion](cuisine) food